CyberT33N/JSON-Schema-cheat-sheet/README.md

 ```

 #### [Range](https://json-schema.org/understanding-json-schema/reference/numeric.html#id7)
-- Ranges of numbers are specified using a combination of the minimum and maximum keywords, (or exclusiveMinimum and exclusiveMaximum for expressing exclusive range).
+Ranges of numbers are specified using a combination of the minimum and maximum keywords, (or exclusiveMinimum and exclusiveMaximum for expressing exclusive range).

-- If x is the value being validated, the following must hold true:
+If x is the value being validated, the following must hold true:
-<br> x ≥ minimum
+- x ≥ minimum
-<br> x > exclusiveMinimum
+- x > exclusiveMinimum
-<br> x ≤ maximum
+- x ≤ maximum
-<br> x < exclusiveMaximum
+- x < exclusiveMaximum

 *Example:*
 ```javascript